-12 Realistic Expenses You Should Cut Out Of Your Budget In 2019 – Are you looking to scale back and seriously cut costs this year?
-Here are 12 realistic household expenses that you can cut right now to start saving more cash!
+12 Realistic Expenses You Need to Cut Out Of Your Budget In 2020 – Are you looking to scale back and seriously cut costs this year?
+Here are 12 realistic expenses you need to cut out of your budget to save more money this year.

 When’s the last time you sat down and really (and, I mean REALLY!) scrutinized your spending?

 If you’ve been reading here awhile you may have caught a recent post about why your budget might be failing.
 In that post I encouraged everyone to sit down and analyze their spending with a fine tooth comb.

 Why?
 Knowing where your money is going is a vital first step in creating a long-term budget solution that will work for and not against you.

 In that post I went over 5 pretty common reasons why your budget is likely failing you.
 And, today I want to take it a step further and compile a solid list of realistic expenses you need to cut out of your budget to save more money or pay off debt more quickly.

 Before I get started though, I just want to head off on a small tangent and express how important it is that any cuts your make to your budget are realistic.

 It would make absolutely no sense for me to encourage you to slash your grocery budget by 80% or to bike 75 km to work each way to save on fuel.
 So, I’m not suggesting anything radical here.
 Just keep in mind that any changes you do opt to make need to be realistic to your lifestyle over the long term.